 With an included backpack, the Explorer easily rolls up and packs away, with plenty of extra room for snacks and a towel.
-The pack was well padded, although some testers felt that there was almost too much padding.
+The pack is well padded, although some testers felt that there was almost too much padding.

 Ease of Inflation

-Our testers found that, in general, the inflation process was the biggest drawback to having an inflatable SUP.
+Our testers found that, in general, the inflation process is the biggest drawback to having an inflatable SUP.
 This process can be time-consuming if you use your board daily and do not have space to store it inflated.
 We recommend checking out an electric pump, or preparing to get some serious biceps by the end of the summer!